Code Samples

 seq(Men, ne, cunnon, hwyder, helrunan, hwyrftum, scrişağ)

-The above statement creates a sequence of strings.
-Now we convert all words in the sequence from lower to upper case.
+The previous statement creates a sequence of strings.
+Next we convert all words in the sequence from lower to upper case.
 The system variable ans always holds the result of the last computation performed:

 > map(<< x -> upper(x) >>, ans):